-The provider network may change at any time.
+The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.
 We will notify affected enrollees about changes at least 30 days in advance.

 This document explains your benefits and rights.
 Use this document to understand about: